Reader supported. We may earn a commission on recommendations.

 What to look for, what to avoid

-• A 2-minute timer, a pacer and a pressure sensor are the essential features that dentists recommend
+A pacer, 2 minute timer and pressure sensor are the essential features that dentists recommend

 Best overall